Contributions

 Further, in order for them to be available during the CI tests, make sure to

-add required dependencies to the appropriate environment files in folder install/
+add required dependencies to the appropriate environment files in folder pipeline/ and extra requirements directly in the Dockerfile for the conda environment build.

 Pull Requests